sedostheatre/sedos.co.uk/input/shows/2027-women-on-the-verge-of-a-nervous-breakdown.md

 **CONTENT WARNINGS:** strong language, adult content, references to suicide, gunshots.
 Recommended for ages 14+

-WOMEN ON THE VERGE OF A

-NERVOUS BREAKDOWN

-100%
+***Women on the Verge of a Nervous Breakdown***\

-A New Musical
+**A New Musical**

-Book by
+Book by Jeffrey Lane\

-Jeffrey Lane

-50%

-Music and Lyrics by
+Music and Lyrics by David Yazbek\

-David Yazbek

-50%

-Based on the film by
+Based on the film by Pedro Almodóvar

-Pedro Almodóvar

-50%

-This amateur production is presented by arrangement with

-Music Theatre International

-All authorised performance materials are also supplied by MTI
+*This amateur production is presented by arrangement with Music Theatre International.
+All authorised performance materials are also supplied by MTI. www.mtishows.co.uk*

-www.mtishows.co.uk